timmyArch/muh/README.md

 ## Performance as a service.

-Muh should only contain provide a frontend, which is designed and optimized for usability.
+Muh should only provide a frontend, which is designed and optimized for usability.

-Otherwise we will provide you a cli util which is linked through a high performance API.
+Additionaly we will provide you a cli tool which is linked through a high performance API. ;)

 ## Getting started.